 Fentanyl Addiction Symptoms

 Identifying dependence and addiction in one’s self or in a loved one is essential in preventing overdose.
 People who are prescribed fentanyl for health issues or try it for recreation often develop a dependence.
-With a dependence, they have to take more of the substance to achieve the same euphoric, pain-blocking feeling.
+With physical dependence, they have to take more of the substance to achieve the same euphoric, pain-blocking feeling.
 Given the potency of the drug, this dependence soon leads to addiction.

 The following signs and symptoms can be indicators of fentanyl misuse: